Margarete Bieber: Early life and education

-Margarete Bieber was born on 31 July 1879 in Schönau, Landkreis Schwetz (present day Przechowo, Poland) to Jewish parents — Valli Bukofzer, and Jacob Heinrich Bieber, a factory owner.
+Bieber was born on 31 July 1879 in Schönau, Kreis Schwetz (present day Przechowo, Poland) to Jewish parents — Valli Bukofzer, and Jacob Heinrich Bieber, a factory owner.
 She attended a girls' school in Schwetz (present day Świecie) for six years before being sent to a finishing school in Dresden.

 In 1899 she went to Berlin where she attended Gymnasialkurse, a private school founded by Helene Lange.
 In 1901 she passed the Maturitätsprüfung in Thorn and registered at the University of Berlin.
 As women were not allowed to enroll, she audited her classes, attending lectures by Hermann Alexander Diels, Reinhard Kekulé von Stradonitz and Ulrich von Wilamowitz-Moellendorff.
 She graduated in the winter semester 1901/02 in Berlin.
 In 1904 she moved to Bonn, studying under Paul Clemen, Georg Loeschcke and Franz Bücheler.
 She received her PhD from the University of Bonn in 1907, her dissertation concerning representations of ancient Greek costume in art.